ww44ss/Lid-I5-North/PROJECT_HISTORY_AND_CONTEXT.md

 - Why neighborhood reconnection has become an important public objective
 - How the project fits within broader trends in urban planning and transportation

-The document is intended to provide context for project participants, elected officials, consultants, researchers, grant writers, interested citizens, and posibly even future AI assistants.
+The document is intended to provide context for project participants, elected officials, consultants, researchers, grant writers, interested citizens, and, possibly, future AI assistants.

 ---